linhtuptit/crest_factor_reduction/README.md

 ## **Peak Cancellation Technique**
 Peak cancellation is an algorithm to reduce the PAPR of a signal.
 Interestingly, it aims to strike a balance between the out-of-band emission and in-band waveform quality when compressing the signal to a target PAPR.
 Hence, unlike Hard Clipper and Peak Windowing, the quality of out-of-band and in-band of ouput signal with Peak Cancellation technique is so outstanding in comparation with the previous techniques.

 ## **Refrerence**
-[1] Hiten N. Mistry, 2006, "Implementation of a Peak Windowing Algorithm for Crest Factor Reduction in WCDMA", Master Thesis of Engineering, SIMON FRASER UNIVERSITY
+- [1] Hiten N. Mistry, 2006, "Implementation of a Peak Windowing Algorithm for Crest Factor Reduction in WCDMA", Master Thesis of Engineering, SIMON FRASER UNIVERSITY
-[2]
+- [2] Xilinx, Peak Cancellation Crest Factor Reduction IP LogiCore https://www.xilinx.com/products/intellectual-property/ef-di-pc-cfr.html